The Tasmanian Wilderness World Heritage Area is one of the last great wilderness areas in the world.

 From the broad expanse of the inner harbour, the waterway funnels westward towards the sea, with a tidal race running through The Narrows at the point where walkers on the Port Davey Track cross by rowing a dinghy.
 Beyond, the harbour widens again, its mouth sheltered by the Breaksea Islands, which face the might of the Southern Ocean.

-Port Davey is more open and exposed, but in good weather conditions we are able to paddle deep into this spectacular harbour, even entering the mouth of the Davey River and venturing upstream towards the magnificent Davey Gorge.
+Port Davey is more open and exposed to the Southern Ocean, but in good weather conditions we are able to paddle deep into this spectacular harbour, even entering the mouth of the Davey River and venturing upstream towards the magnificent Davey Gorge.

 The waterways of Port Davey and Bathurst Harbour lie at 43 degrees south, in the direct path of the winds that sailors call the Roaring 40s.
 These prevailing westerly’s sweep around high southern latitudes, almost unhindered by land.
 They brush Tasmania, the South Island of New Zealand and the tip of South America.
 The air you breathe down here last blew over land on the coast of Chile, 8000 kilometres to the west.